Target Shooting

 Cadet Small Bore Target Rifle

-Cadets will normally have fired either the air rifle or small bore target rifle prior to learning to fire the L98-A2 rifle.
-The L98-A2 is of 5.56mm calibre and is a variation of the SA80 used by the regular and reserve Armed Forces.
+The L98A2 is of 5.56mm calibre and is one variation of the SA80 family of rifles used by the regular and reserve Armed Forces.
 A key difference between this and the L85-A2 is that there is no change lever on the L98-A2, preventing cadets from switching to automatic fire.

 Shooting Development